top of page

 GTASL's Mission

-Gulf Coast Traveling Art Stars League is a 501(c)3 charitable organization that exist to expand access of visual art to diverse communities across the Texas Gulf Coast.
-GTASL advance visual arts by taking a traveling gallery into Gulf Coast communities, assisting in artist development, and engaging the community in hands-on art learning experiences.
+Gulf Coast Traveling Art Stars League is a 501(c)3 charitable organization that exist to expand access of visual art to diverse rural communities across the Texas Gulf Coast/Galveston Bay area.
+GTASL advance visual arts by taking a traveling gallery into rural Galveston Bay Area communities, assist in artist development, and engage communities in hands-on art learning experiences.
+Heighten interest in senior apartment communities.

 bottom of page